 The Far North Quilt Trail, Alaska's barn quilt trail, was established in Fairbanks in 2019.A scavenger hunt for public art, the Far North Quilt Trail thrives on community involvement and provides a platform for Alaska residents to showcase their barn quilts online.
 Create a barn quilt, install it on your home/barn/shed/mailbox and register to be a part of this community wide trail of public art.

 Registration is free and open to the public.

 A new American Folk Art Movement, barn quilts gained popularity in Ohio in the early 2000's and have now spread to 41 States in the US.
 Vibrant painted quilt blocks placed on the sides of barns and other buildings highlight architecture, honor familial heritage and usher in tourism to often overlooked areas of a community.

 Fairbanks - Far North Quilt Trail

-Please check out the map of the quilt trail, which can be followed both virtually and in person.
-Click on the pins to discover more about each barn quilt.
+Click on the pins on the map to discover more about each barn quilt.

-Join our email newsletter list to stay up to date on upcoming art installations and workshops.
+Join the email newsletter list to stay up to date on upcoming art installations, community submissions and barn quilting workshops.